jackkeller/jsonresume-theme-full/README.md

 Then run `resume serve --theme full` in your resume repository and get to editing the `resume.json` file with your details, easy peesy.

+Format dates without preceding zeros for the date formatter to work properly `2020-02-03` will not work but `2020-2-3` will.
+I'll work that out later hopefully.

 > _As far as exporting a PDF version, `@page` rules are not always respected in terms of margins, I recommend initiating a print of the HTML page and then using the option to save as a PDF if you have multiple pages._